nppc/MiniTX_ER9xrPro/README.md

 ## Variables for configuring Models general data
 - **NAM** : Model name, 8 characters, no spaces
 - **THC** : Channel number used for throttle control, default=3, 0=no throttle channel.
-- **PRT** : Protocol number of the Multiprotocol module that should be selected for current model
+- **PRT** : Protocol number of the Multiprotocol module that should be selected for current model.
+1-FRSKYX_8CH, 2-FRSKYX_16CH, 3-FRSKYD, 4-FRSKYV, 5-BAYANG(H8), 6-BAYANG(H8S3D), 7-SYMAX (see Multiprotocol _Config.h for more protocols).

 ## Variables for configuring every channel of selected Model
 *The name of a variable is composed of 3 letters and one figure.
 The figure is a channel number.